alexapostolu/night/TIMELINE.md

-A timeline of past and future versions.
+A timeline of both past and future versions.

 ## Version 1